WCRSyyc/diy-blinky-bot/instruction_conventions.md

 ## Bat Badge

 This was the first set of instructions converted for web use.
-Several of the pictures are common to all (almost) all Blinky Bots.
+Several of the pictures are common to (almost) all Blinky Bots.
 Processing of those can be skipped for the other Blinky Bots.
 Unless we end up with a better source picture of course.
 Many of the common pictures are only different for the Lady Bug, which has 3 LEDs, and needs an extra black wire on the switch, and an extra red wire on the battery holder.

 Standard gimp png export settings for these pictures, unless otherwise specified:
 * no save background color